mopius/mepp-ios-sdk/README.md

 ### Content
  * **contentId: NSNumber?** The internal content id.
 Use this to fetch content a by id.
  * **active: Bool?** Boolean if the content is active or not.
+ * **isActive: Bool** Boolean if the content is active or not.
+This is a Bridging method for Objective-C to expose active.
+Always use active in Swift.
  * **contentType: String?** The type of the content (a.k.a use case).
  * **displayType: DisplayType?** The display type of the content. ["entry", "exit"]
  * **delayTime: NSNumber?** The delay after the content should be shown in seconds.